dutzi/dutzi.github.io/content/blog/using-find-index/index.md

 ---
 title: Things You Should Know About Array.findIndex
 date: '2020-01-04T08:51:12.960Z'
-description: 'A short and simple overview of Array.findIndex'
+description: 'A short and simple overview of Array.findIndex.'
 tags: ['array', 'findIndex']
 ---